 A reader comment inspired me to write about red flags could tip you off to the fact that a therapy (any therapy) might not be all it’s cracked up to be.
-I get asked this question a lot, pretty much under the guise of, “Well, it’s all great that you have all of this education, and you read journals with big words, but how the heck are we supposed to know if something really works or not?”
+I get asked this question a lot, pretty much under the guise of, “Well, it’s all great that you have all of this education, and you read journals, but how the heck are we supposed to know if something really works or not?”

-And, frankly, I think it’s a great question, because, as horse owners, you are swimming in a sea of misinformation that’s stocked with products and services that are unlikely to do any good for your horse.
+Frankly, I think it’s a great question.
+Horse owners are swimming in a sea of misinformation that’s stocked with products and services that are unlikely to do any good for your horse.
 If you’re fishing for something to help your horse, how do you know what to keep and what to throw back?

 So, without further ado, here are 14 tips.
 (There’s a lot of BS out there – apparently, there’s a need for a lot of tips.)

 1. The product is mostly supported by testimonials.
 Testimonials are great advertising.
 Apparently, for some reason, men may want to wear the same brand of underwear as does Michael Jordan, even if they aren’t 6′ 6″ ex-basketball players.
-Jim Palmer, the former Baltimore Orioles pitcher, had a great body, and apparently sold a lot of underwear because women thought he was cute, and wanted their men to look just like Jim (which, honestly, is generally a bit of a stretch).
+Jim Palmer, the former Baltimore Orioles pitcher, had a great body, and apparently sold a lot of underwear because women thought he was cute, and wanted their men to look just like Jim (which, honestly, was probably a bit of a stretch most of the time).
 Of course, none of this had anything to do with how the underwear actually fit – but hey, in some way, you could be like them.

 Testimonial evidence should be, in general, unpersuasive when it comes to claims for medicines, machines, or products.
 For example, a device that advertised, “Leading veterinarians agree…” would not normally be considered scientifically credible, unless the leading veterinarians and their supporting data were identified.
 And, honestly, it shouldn’t really matter how handsome the rider or trainer is, or what particular event that they just won – they won the event by a combination of good luck, good horsemanship, and a good horse, not due to any product or treatment.